ag88/embtomcatwebdav/src/site/mark-pre/Development-Embedding.md

   enabled alwaysUseSession for authentication, some mobile devices do not cache authentication and keeps prompting authentication every refresh and page.
 This is still as secure (managed by a session) and avoided the annoying auth prompts every screen.
-Login only at the start, and for cookie tests (needed for jesssion), only checks in doPost() whre it is needed and only if it is a new (invalid) session.
+Login only at the start, and for cookie tests (needed for jesssion), only checks in doPost() where it is needed and only if it is a new (invalid) session.

 ## Embedding